 The only short (bearish) formation that performed reasonably well during this period was the Double Top system and therefore I withdrew the rest of the formation short systems.
 This was probably because of extremely bullish market conditions and the buy the dips mentality during the last 8 years.
 The performance of the Sperandeo short systems and Overbought in a downtrend were also quite good considering the bullish test period.

-You can see below the performance of all chart formation systems tested on the Russell 3000 constituent stocks.
-To produce the results I used Amibroker and the following test parameters:
+You can see below the performance of all chart formation systems tested on the S&P 500 or the Russell 3000 constituent stocks.
+To produce the results I used Amibroker with the following test parameters: